 Introduction

-[Editor’s Note:] Merged from sections 1 of draft-ietf-ccamp-transport-nbi-use-cases-01, draft-tnbidt-ccamp-transport-nbi-analysis-uc1-01 and draft-tnbidt-ccamp-transport-nbi-analysis-uc3-00

 Transport of packet services are critical for a wide-range of applications and services, including: data center and LAN interconnects, Internet service backhauling, mobile backhaul and enterprise Carrier Ethernet Services.
 These services are typically setup using stovepipe NMS and EMS platforms, often requiring propriety management platforms and legacy management interfaces.
 A clear goal of operators will be to automate setup of transport services across multiple transport technology domains.

 A common open interface (API) to each domain controller and or management system is pre-requisite for network operators to control multi-vendor and multi-domain networks and enable also service provisioning coordination/automation.
 This can be achieved by using standardized YANG models, used together with an appropriate protocol (e.g., [RESTCONF]).

-This document analyses the applicability of the YANG models being defined by IETF (TEAS and CCAMP WGs in particular) to support OTN single and multi domain scenarios.
+This document analyses the applicability of the YANG models being defined by IETF (TEAS and CCAMP WGs in particular) to support OTN single and multi-domain scenarios.

 Scope of this document

-This document assumes a reference architecture, including interfaces, based on the Abstraction and Control of Traffic-Engineered Networks (ACTN), defined in [ACTN-Frame]
+This document assumes a reference architecture, including interfaces, based on the Abstraction and Control of Traffic-Engineered Networks (ACTN), defined in [ACTN-Frame].

 The focus of this document is on the MPI (interface between the Multi Domain Service Coordinator (MDSC) and a Physical Network Controller (PNC), controlling a transport network domain).

+It is worth noting that the same MPI analyzed in this document could be used between hierarchical MDSC controllers, as shown in Figure 4 of [ACTN-Frame].

+Detailed analysis of the CMI (interface between the Customer Network Controller (CNC) and the MDSC) as well as of the interface between service and network orchestrators are outside the scope of this document.
+However, some considerations and assumptions about the information could be described when needed.

 The relationship between the current IETF YANG models and the type of ACTN interfaces can be found in [ACTN-YANG].
 Therefore it considers the TE Topology YANG model defined in [TE-TOPO], with the OTN Topology augmentation defined in [OTN-TOPO] and the TE Tunnel YANG model defined in [TE-TUNNEL], with the OTN Tunnel augmentation defined in [OTN-TUNNEL].

 The analysis of how to use the attributes in the I2RS Topology YANG model, defined in [I2RS-TOPO], is for further study.

-Considerations about the CMI (interface between the Customer Network Controller (CNC) and the MDSC) are outside the scope of this document.
+[Editors’ note:] Add information about the additional models which are needed for service configuration.

 The ONF Technical Recommendations for Functional Requirements for the transport API in [ONF TR-527] and the ONF transport API multi-domain examples in [ONF GitHub] have been considered as an input for defining the reference scenarios analyzed in this document.

 Assumptions